quantum-glossary/quantum-glossary.github.io/glossary/compilation-related/routing.md

 ---
 layout: default
-title: Domain Specific Language
+title: Routing
 parent: Compilation Related Terms
 nav_order: 4
 ---

-# Domain Specific Language
+# Routing
 {: .fs-9 }
-The process that ensures (decomposed) gates in a circuit satisfy the coupling constraints, for example nearest-neighbor interactions.
+The process that ensures (decomposed) gates in a circuit satisfy the coupling constraints, for example, nearest-neighbor interactions.
 This is done using SWAP gates and BRIDGE gates.
 {: .fs-6 .fw-300 }

 Quantum